honk & whistle — what we do and don't collect.

 localStorage: we save your daily progress (date, scores, completion state) under a single key in your browser's local storage so you can come back to a partially-played day.
 Clearing your browser data clears this.
 No remote sync.

 Want to opt out?
 Open the About section on the main page and toggle "Send anonymous scores" off.
 Your choice is stored on your device and respected on every future visit.
+With the toggle off, none of the above is sent — the request never goes out at all.

 Score events are stored under our control in private encrypted storage.
 We do not sell, license, or share this data with anyone.
 It is used only to inform improvements to the game (for example: "the Bell sound consistently scores below 4 — the scoring is unfair to it").
 Aggregated, non-identifying summaries may appear in blog posts or product updates.